High DPI Displays

 Note: Non-integer scale factors may cause significant scaling/painting artifacts.

-Qt::AA_EnableHighDpiScaling, introduced in Qt 5.6, enables automatic scaling based on the pixel density of the monitor.
+Qt::AA_EnableHighDpiScalingapplication attribute, introduced in Qt 5.6, enables automatic scaling based on the monitor's pixel density.

-"auto".
-This variable is deprecated in Qt 5.6.
+auto.
+This variable was deprecated in Qt 5.6.

 - Always use the qreal versions of the QPainter drawing API.

-|Device Independent Pixels||Pixels used by application (user space), subject to scaling by the operating system or Qt.|
+|Device Independent Pixels||The pixels that an application uses (user space), subject to scaling by the operating system or Qt.|

-|Device Pixel Ratio||Scale factor applied by the operating system or Qt.|
+|Device Pixel Ratio||The scale factor that either the operating system or Qt applies.|

-|Logical DPI||Resolution used for converting font sizes defined in points to font sizes in pixels.
-Typically one of the standard values 96, 128, ..
+|Logical DPI||The resolution used to convert font sizes defined in points to font sizes in pixels.
+The standard values are 96, 128, ...
 192.|

-|Physical DPI||Physical resolution obtained by dividing the size of the monitor by the number of pixels.|
+|Physical DPI||The physical resolution obtained by dividing the size of the monitor by the number of pixels.|

-|User Space||The coordinate space the application uses (Device Independent Pixels).|
+|User Space||The coordinate space that an application uses in Device Independent Pixels.|

-© 2016 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
+© 2019 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.